Travelling to Germany / Berlin this year? Here is what you need to know

 In practice, for you as a tourist, this will have few practical implications.

 Basically, everything is open!
 I have been out and a bout a bit in the past few weeks and have not been turned away anywhere, although the more popular attractions may require pre-booking online.

-The current default in the federal states of Berlin and Brandenburg is “3G” meaning that you have to be either tested negative, be vaccinated or recovered from COVID to enter restaurants, some shops, visit hairdressers/beauticians/gyms, or theatres and cinemas.
-It is open to the owners of such establishments whether they will allow access for the vaccinated and the recovered only, meaning “2G”.
+The current default in the federal states of Berlin and Brandenburg is “2G” meaning that you have to be either be vaccinated or recovered from COVID to enter restaurants, some shops, visit hairdressers/beauticians/gyms, or theatres and cinemas.
+Very few places operate by “3G” rules meaning a negative test will suffice.

 You have to wear a medical mask in all inside spaces and on public transport in Brandenburg, and an FFP2/N95 mask on public transport in Berlin.

-In practice, I have yet to see anyone checking tests or vaccination records in restaurants and shops, and apart from some very cursory visits to large station trains platforms, the mask rule is little enforced on public transport, although 95% of people do wear at least a medical mask.
+In practice, checking tests or vaccination records in restaurants and shops is pretty common now.
+Apart from some very cursory visits to large station trains platforms, the mask rule is little enforced on public transport, although 95% of people do wear at least a medical mask.